 - 2 tbsp sliced fresh basil

 - 2 tbsp sliced fresh sage

-Using a sharp knife, make an cut into the side of each pork chop right in the middle, opposite the bone.
-Cut all the way through the pork chops to the bone to create a pocket.
+- Using a sharp knife, make an cut into the side of each pork chop right in the middle, opposite the bone.
+Cut all the way through to the bone to create a pocket.

-Put the chops into a gallon sized sealable bag and put the bag into a small baking dish.
-Mix together the water and salt for the brine and pour the brine over the chops into the bag.
-Seal the bag and put the chops into the refrigerator for 1-2 hours.
+- Put the chops into a gallon sized sealable bag and put the bag into a small baking dish.
+Mix together the water and salt for the brine and pour the brine into the bag.
+Seal the bag and put it into the refrigerator for 1-2 hours.

-Dip each chop into the egg, coating it on all sides.
-Then lay the chop in the breadcrumbs, pressing the crumbs into the sides and edges of the chop.
+- Dip each chop into the egg, coating it on all sides.
+Then lay it in the breadcrumbs, pressing the crumbs into the sides and edges.

-Transfer the skillet to the oven and bake for about 15 minutes, or until the pork chops reach 145F in the center.
+- Transfer the skillet to the oven and bake for about 15 minutes, or until the meat reaches 145F in the center.

-Remove the chops to a plate and tent with foil.
+- Remove to a plate and tent with foil.

-Add the pasta water, tomato paste, cream, sage, and capers to the skillet.
+- Add the water, tomato paste, cream, sage, and capers to the skillet.
 Bring to a boil then add the pasta.
-Cook the pasta in the sauce for a minute or two.
+Cook it in the sauce for a minute or two.
 Remove the skillet from the heat and add the fresh basil.

-Carefully remove the skewers from each pork chop.
-Serve the chops with the pasta.
+- Carefully remove the skewers from each pork chop.
+Serve with the pasta.

 - Small Wooden Skewers: These are bamboo skewers about 4 inches long.
 You may find them at kitchen stores, some supermarkets, or order them online.